Why run? The reasons are many:

-No matter if you're a beginner or a veteran runner, it is important to warm-up and cool down with a brisk walk or light jog and/or stretching.
+For any runner, it's generally considered best to warm-up and cool down with a brisk walk or light jog and/or stretching.
 Warming up helps your running performance and cooling down helps you recover from the workout.

 Injuries can come from overtraining, doing too much too soon, being too intense and even over-stretching.
 But warm-up stretching can both help prevent and rehab injuries.
-If you do feel any aches or pains, don't ignore them.
+Feeling aches or pains?
+Don't ignore them.
 Listen to your body.
 Rest, ice and consult your physician.

 Stretching is believed to:

 There are 2 basic types of stretching—dynamic and static.

 Dynamic stretching is active stretching.
 It loosens tendons, muscles and joints and warms the body up with sport-specific movements that use more than just one muscle when doing the stretch.
 A dynamic stretch is usually repeated 8 to 12 times.

 Static stretching is stretching with no movement.
 It is stretching individual muscles to the farthest point of resistance you can without pain, holding it for 15 to 30 seconds and repeating 10 to 15 times.
 These are the stretches you probably learned as a kid or ones a physical therapist prescribed to rehab an injury.